tenkeyless/flutter_docs/src/content/get-started/flutter-for/android-devs.md

 You can view some of the layouts that Flutter has to offer in the [widget catalog][].

-### How do I add or remove a component from my layout?
+### How do I add or remove a component from my layout? {:#how-do-i-add-or-remove-a-component-from-my-layout}

 In Android, you call `addChild()` or `removeChild()` on a parent to dynamically add or remove child views.